 The Board has adopted a written Board mandate, which mandate provides that the Board is responsible for the stewardship of FirstService and requires the Board to oversee the conduct of the business and affairs of FirstService (both directly and through committees) and approve FirstService's goals, objectives and strategies.
 The Board is also responsible for overseeing the implementation of appropriate risk assessment systems to identify and manage principal risks of FirstService's business.
 The Board mandate is annexed hereto as Appendix A and can also be viewed on FirstService's website (www.firstservice.com).
 The Board mandate further provides that all members of the Board have suitable experience, characteristics/traits and skills given the nature of FirstService and its businesses, and directors are expected to commit the time and resources necessary to properly carry out their duties.
 Members of the Board are also required to carry out their responsibilities objectively, honestly and in good faith with a view to the best interests of FirstService and are expected to conduct themselves according to the highest standards of personal and professional integrity.
-If an actual or potential conflict of interest arises, a director must promptly inform the Chairman or Lead Director and refrain from voting or participating in discussion of the matter in respect of which he has an actual or potential conflict of interest.
+If an actual or potential conflict of interest arises, a director must promptly inform the Chair of the Board and refrain from voting or participating in discussion of the matter in respect of which he has an actual or potential conflict of interest.
 If it is determined that a significant conflict of interest exists and cannot be resolved, the director is expected to resign.

 The Board mandate also provides that the Board meet in accordance with a schedule established each year by the Board, and at such other times as the Board may determine.
-Meeting agendas are developed in consultation with the Chairman or Lead Director.
-Board members may propose agenda items though communication with the Chairman or Lead Director.
-The Chairman is responsible for ensuring that a suitably comprehensive information package is sent to each director in advance of each meeting.
+Meeting agendas are developed in consultation with the Chair of the Board.
+Board members may propose agenda items though communication with the Chair of the Board.
+The Chair is responsible for ensuring that a suitably comprehensive information package is sent to each director in advance of each meeting.
 Independent directors are required to have the opportunity to meet at appropriate times without management present at all Board meetings.
-The Lead Director is responsible for presiding over meetings of the independent directors.
+The Chair of the Board is responsible for presiding over meetings of the independent directors.